-WARNING: The intake louver vent must be cleaned only when the inverter is off and both AC and DC disconnect switches are off.
-The absence of dangerous voltages must be verified by qualified personnel before performing any service.
+WARNING: The intake louver vent can be cleaned only when the inverter is off, both DC and AC Disconnect switches off and completely locked and tagged out.
+Absence of dangerous voltages must be verified by qualified personnel before performing any service.

-Intake louver vent cleaning is recommended at the intervals specified in Section 12.3.
-Consider cleaning the intake louver vent during the early morning or late evening so little or no energy generation is lost.
+Intake louver vent cleaning is recommended at the intervals specified in Section 7.3.
+Consider cleaning intake louver vent during the early morning or late evening so little or no energy generation is lost.